 Follow these steps to sharpen your ice skates.

-Step 1: Use the Correct Blade Grinding Ring
+Step #1: Use the Correct Blade Grinding Ring

 The first and most important thing to do is to choose and install the right grinding ring.
 The sharpener comes with three grinding rings that enable you to cut ½”and 5/8″hollows.

-Step 2: Set the Grinding Height Properly
+Step #2: Set the Grinding Height

-Step 2: Load Your Ice Skates onto the Slot
+Step #3: Load Your Ice Skates onto the Slot

 There’s a slot on the top of the machine that lets you load your ice skates.
 The sharpener comes with sturdy, easy-to-use blade holders that keep the skates firmly held throughout the sharpening process.

-Step 3: Crank Up the Sharpener
+Step #4: Fire Up the Sharpener

-During sharpening, the grinding stone moves from one end of the steel blade down the full edge and repeats the movement until all cycles are performed.
+During sharpening, the grinding stone moves from one end of the steel blade down the full edge and repeats the movement until all dialed-in cycles are performed.

-Step 4: Inspect Your Blades
+Step #5: Inspect Your Blades

-Oh, there’s a kind of tray that collects the steel dust that comes from the process.
-The unit comes with a special filter designed to trap all that dust so you can stay safe.
+Oh, and there’s a kind of tray that collects the steel dust coming from the process.
+The unit comes with a special filter designed to trap all that metal dust so that you can stay safe.

 How Much Does the Sparx Sharpen Cost?

 The machine costs in the neighborhood of $900.
 That’s a pretty penny, but if you’re a hard skater and have a whole tribe of skaters in the house, consider buying this sharpening device.

 Sparx Sharpening Vs Traditional Sharpening Machines